gerundheit/MtG-Historical-Analysis/README.md

  The methodology and results of the project will be presented in a ten-minute slideshow video with voiceover narration.
 A 2-3 page writeup of the experience of the project will accompany, and the dataset and code will be made available to classmates via GitHub for review.

 ## Installation
  This project is written in Python 3.9.4.
-It requires the additional libraries MatPlotLib, Requests, and SQlite, which are available via Pip.
+It requires the additional libraries MatPlotLib, Requests, and SQLite, which are available via Pip.

 ## Usage
- TODO: Write usage instructions
+ Others are welcome to use and modify this project's code as they will.
+The programs are structured in such a way as to hopefully make it easy to rewrite them to answer new questions about the data set.

 ## Contributing
- TODO: Write contributor suggestions
+ This is a learner's project and contributions are welcome to expand upon or clean up the code.

 ## History
  Developed by Ray Stevens in November 2021 for Dr. Catherine Dumas's course 487 Data Interoperability at Simmons University, School of Library and Information Science, Boston, MA.

 ## Credits
  This project uses the Magic the Gathering API published at https://magicthegathering.io/.
-Thanks also to the folks at MatPlotLib (https://matplotlib.org/) for visualization tools and at Requests (https://docs.python-requests.org/en/master/index.html) for API handling.
+Thanks also to the folks at MatPlotLib (https://matplotlib.org/) for visualization tools, at Requests (https://docs.python-requests.org/en/master/index.html) for API handling, and at SQLite (https://sqlite.org/index.html) for database management.

 ## License
- TODO: Decide on licensing
+ MIT License

+ Copyright (c) 2021 Ray A. Stevens

+ Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+ The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+ THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.